1000 E. University

 The implementation of the Higher Education Act and current state authorization regulations has affected the admission of out-of-state students in the University of Wyoming’s distance education programs.
-At this time, the University of Wyoming will not be admitting distance education students from the following states: Alabama, Arkansas, Indiana, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, Oregon, Rhode Island, and South Carolina.
+At this time, the University of Wyoming will not be admitting distance education students from the following states: Alabama, Arkansas, Maryland, Massachusetts, Minnesota, and Oregon.
 Land Surveying Certificate courses have been approved for Iowa and Kansas residents.
 We have adopted this policy to comply with regulations in these states.

 Students cannot complete a clinical or internship in: